-This paper presented an efficient matrix-free Galerkin method for the Karhunen-Loève (KL) series expansion of random fields.
-The KL expansion requires the solution of a generalized eigenvalue problem corresponding to the homogeneous Fredholm integral eigenvalue problem of the second kind, and is computationally challenging for several reasons.
-Firstly, the Galerkin method requires numerical integration over a 2d-dimensional domain, where d, in this work, denotes the spatial dimension.
-Consequently, classical formation and assembly procedures have a time complexity that scales $\mathcal{O}\left(N_e^2 \cdot p^{3d}\right)$ with increasing polynomial degree p and number of elements N_e .
-Secondly, the main system matrix is dense and requires $\mathcal{O}\left(N^2\right)$ bytes of storage, where N is the global number of degrees of freedom.
-This means that a discretization involving a hundred thousand degrees of freedom requires at least 80GB of RAM to store the main system matrix in double precision.
+This paper presented an efficient matrix-free Galerkin method for the Karhunen-Loève series expansion (KLE) of random fields.
+The KLE requires the solution of a generalized eigenvalue problem corresponding to the homogeneous Fredholm integral eigenvalue problem of the second kind, and is computationally challenging for several reasons.
+Firstly, the Galerkin method requires numerical integration over a 2d dimensional domain, where d, in this work, denotes the spatial dimension.
+Consequently, classical formation and assembly procedures have a time complexity that scales $O(N_e^2 \cdot (p+1)^{3d})$ with increasing polynomial degree p and number of elements $N_e$ .
+Secondly, the main system matrix is dense and requires $O(N^2)$ bytes of storage, where N is the global number of degrees of freedom.
+This means that a discretization involving a hundred thousand degrees of freedom requires at least 80 GB of RAM to store the main system matrix in double precision.
 Hence, the computational complexity as well as memory requirements of standard solution techniques become quickly computationally intractable with increasing polynomial degree, problem size and spatial dimension.